colygon/glean-devrel/docs/glean-academy.md

 **Q: Can we white-label the training for our internal university?**
 A: Yes, this is available for Enterprise customers.
 Contact your CSM.

-**Q: How do I become a Warp Academy instructor?**
+**Q: How do I become a Glean Academy instructor?**
 A: We're always looking for community experts!
-Email academy@warp.dev with your background and proposed topics.
+Email academy@glean.dev with your background and proposed topics.

 ---

-**Transform your team into Warp experts.
+**Transform your team into Glean experts.
 Start learning today.** 🎓